mor1/databox-store-blob/README.md

     Parameters: none
     Notes: will return the latest data source catalog in Hypercat format.

-###Datastore audit log

-All action performed by a datastore are logged the Container manger UI can query these using the following endpoints:

-    URL: /logs/read
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the reads performed on the datastore.

-    URL: /logs/write
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the writes performed on the datastore.

-    URL: /logs/read/ts
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the reads performed on the time series datastore.

-    URL: /logs/write/ts
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the writes performed on the time series datastore.

-    URL: /logs/read/ts/<datasourceid>
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the reads performed on the time series datastore for datasourceid.

-    URL: /logs/write/ts/<datasourceid>
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the writes performed on the time series datastore for datasourceid.

-    URL: /logs/read/key
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the reads performed on the key value datastore.

-    URL: /logs/write/key
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the writes performed on the key value datastore.

-    URL: /logs/read/key/<datasourceid>
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the reads performed on the key value datastore for datasourceid.

-    URL: /logs/write/key/<datasourceid>
-    Method: GET
-    Parameters: none
-    Notes: will return an array of all the writes performed on the key value datastore for datasourceid.

 #Status

 This is beta.
 Expect bugs but the API should be reasonably stable.